Marriage in Iran

-Marriageable age is defined at 13 years for girls and 15 years for boys, but marriage is possible at any age with the permission of the father of the bride.
+Marriageable age is defined at 13 years for girls and 15 years for boys, but marriage below these ages is possible with the approval of a court, in addition to the consent of the father or paternal grandfather.
 Pre-marriage counseling for couples is required by the Islamic Republic.

-Polygamy is allowed for men, with certain conditions — e.g. legal registration.
+Polygamy is allowed for men, with certain conditions (e.g. legal registration).
 Women, on the other hand, can only marry one man at a time.
 Divorce is legal and can be initiated by either party.
 The divorce rate in Iran is relatively high, as of 2023, the divorce rate was one for every three marriages.

 Historically consanguineous marriage has been popular in Iran, as a result, free genetic tests are available for marriageable men and women, and results of the tests are required to be included in marriage contract documents.

 Marriages with foreigners are legal but they must be registered, and a foreign man married to an Iranian woman "will not be considered an Iranian legal citizen".

-Iranian law criminalises sex out of marriage.
+The Iranian regime disapproves of casual dating, and the law criminalises sex out of marriage, but has popularized and made convenient temporary marriage, a unique feature of Twelver Shi'i Islam.

+In 2026 Iran recorded lowest birth rate in 66-70 year historic lowest record.

+Mass weddings / temp marriage booths

+In 2026 the Iranian regime started to encourage people to marriage temporary in booths and matchmaking stalls located in all cities and arranged for mass weddings.